| Note: Large images and

 serious eversion injuries usually result in avulsion of the medial

 malleolus or fracture of the lateral malleolus.
+A first-degree sprain is defined

 by a stretch injury, or microscopic damage, to ligaments resulting in